I

 For this, the largest mini garden, I used a galvanized metal tub I had on hand, that had once been filled with gift items.
 I packed it with soil, as before.

 Add an assortment of blue, light green and white flat gems for water and create a stone shoreline using large river rocks and one or two larger stones.
 I found the larger stones outside.
-The white stones are meant to represent the sun shining on the water.
+The white glass gems are meant to represent the sun shining on the water.

 I had a tiny rowboat I wanted to add, so I cleared away some of the ‘water’ so that the boat wouldn’t appear to be floating above it.